CarterEVERYTHING-Codes/ClassVote/README.md

 *   Admin controls to pause/resume feedback rounds and end sessions.
 *   **Session Retention & Deletion:**
     *   Sessions are created with `isPermanentlySaved: false`.
-    *   Admins (including admins of "quick" sessions, while the session is active) can toggle a session to be "Permanently Saved" from the session management panel.
+    *   Admins can toggle a session to be "Permanently Saved" from the session management panel (`session/[sessionId]` page).
-    *   If a "quick" session is ended by an admin and it is *not* marked "Permanently Saved", it is deleted immediately.
+    *   If a "quick" session is ended by an admin and it is *not* marked "Permanently Saved", it is deleted immediately from Firestore.
-    *   "Account" sessions or "quick" sessions marked "Permanently Saved" are *not* deleted immediately upon ending but are kept for historical review on the "Results" page.
+    *   "Account" sessions or "quick" sessions marked "Permanently Saved" are *not* deleted immediately upon ending but are kept for historical review on the "Results" page (where they can be toggled or deleted by the admin).
     *   Admins can delete their "account" sessions or any "permanently saved" sessions they administer from the "Results" page.
     *   **Automatic Deletion (Requires Cloud Functions - See "Next Steps"):**
         *   Sessions that are `sessionEnded == true` and `isPermanentlySaved == false` are intended to be deleted after 30 days.
-        *   "Quick" sessions (`sessionType == 'quick'`) that are `sessionEnded == false` and have seen no activity (based on `createdAt` or a `lastActivityTimestamp` if implemented) for ~50 minutes are intended to be deleted.
+        *   "Quick" sessions (`sessionType == 'quick'`) that are `sessionEnded == false`, not `isPermanentlySaved`, and have seen no activity (based on `createdAt` or a `lastActivityTimestamp` if implemented) for ~50-60 minutes are intended to be deleted.
 *   User-friendly interface built with ShadCN UI and Tailwind CSS.
 *   Authentication via Firebase (Anonymous, Google Sign-In, Email/Password).
 *   Informational tooltips for admin controls.